justinliu23/stockscrape/README.md

   3. Change the sample email addresses (someone@example.com) to your email
   4. Insert your generated Google App Password where it says, `Insert your password here`

-* Run `main.py` after you personalize your email login information and clipboard of stocks to use.
+* Run `main.py` after you personalize your email login information and clipboard of stocks to use

 ## viewer.py
 * Personalize a clipboard of stocks to quickly and easily view their prices (refer to line 11 for example)

 * To view any stock's price, simply enter the stock's symbol

-* Run `viewer.py` to use.
+* Run `viewer.py` to use